 However, it concerns me some supporters are too quick to brush off legitimate questions about natural and not so natural disasters like the Asian Tsunami of ’04 and the Holocaust.

 It also worries me that some people see their lives as a mess and think it’s all down to them.

-The mother that loses a child in labor and thinks it was her fault or the life coaching client that sits down and says “My life is shit and I know it’s my fault because I’ve seen The Secret” I’ve now heard the latter or words to that effect, three times from clients, although thankfully not recently.
+The mother that loses a child in labour and thinks it was her fault or the life coaching client that sits down and says “My life is shit and I know it’s my fault because I’ve seen The Secret”.

-On the other hand I know some people that have made extraordinary changes for the better in their lives and site the LoA as the reason.
+On the other hand, I know some people that have made extraordinary changes for the better in their lives and cite the LoA as the reason.